IVVI0927/AIgreement/README.md

-# Agreement: Legal LLM Chrome Extension
+# AIgreement: Legal LLM Chrome Extension

-**Agreement** is a Chrome extension that helps users analyze legal terms and contracts using a local LLM (via API) and a built-in legal dictionary.
+**AIgreement** is a Chrome extension that helps users analyze legal terms and contracts using a local LLM (via API) and a built-in legal dictionary.
 It is designed for law students, professionals, and privacy-conscious users who want AI-powered contract interpretation without uploading sensitive data to the cloud.

 ---